 - representation of women and men in members of the governing body: 27% women and 73% men.

-In 2021, Societe Generale is positioned in the 2022 Top 100 of the Equileap international ranking on gender equality with a score of 63%, well above the average score for companies in the financial sector (38%).
+In 2022, Societe Generale was in the Top 100 of the Equileap international ranking on gender equality with a score of 66% (+3 points compared to 2021).

 Focus on generational balance

 Societe Generale SA in France encourages intergenerational cooperation through social agreements.
 Measures aimed at strengthening international solidarity were incorporated into the framework of a new agreement on changing professions, skills and employment on 13 March 2019 aimed primarily at assisting with anticipation of retirement and the transition from employment to retirement, avoiding difficulties and passing on knowledge and skills.